Casey-Litmer/menucmd/README.md

 Getting Started
 -
 -----------------------------------------------------------------------------------------------------
-menucmd is a library designed to easily create simple command line menus in a functional programming style.
+MenuCMD is a library designed to easily create simple command line menus in a functional programming style.
-The main goal is to separate functions from the way in which they are composed and how the user navigates them.
+The main goal is to separate functions from the way in which they are composed by how the user navigates them.

 This module can be used in several ways: